cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
-        text: 'Thank you for your kind donations!
-They help expand our outreach in many ways. ' -
+        text: 'Your generosity is deeply appreciated.
+It helps to expand our outreach in many ways. ' -
+    type: paragraph
+    content:
+      -
         type: text
         marks: